toufiqulislamtanmoy/toy-inventory-management-clint/checklist.md

     <br/>

     - **Delete Action** - If they click the delete button, the Toy will be removed from the list.
-Before the delete, ask for a delete confirmation.
+Before the delete, ask for a delete confirmation.✅✅✅
     <br/>
     <br/>
         > **Note:** If a user logs in they will only see the toys they have added.
-The user cannot see the toys other users added.
+The user cannot see the toys other users added.✅✅✅
     <br/>